davidecavalieri/DropletLAB/README.md

 ```
 ## How to use it

-The examples folder contains a main launcher that enables the simulation of the evaporation process of a JET-C1 single-droplet.
+The examples folder contains a main launcher that enables the simulation of the evaporation process of a Jet-C1 single droplet.

 ## How to cite